 In a typical day you can expect to see 15 to 40 animal species- lions, elephants, giraffes and rhinos, to name a few.
 Buffalo and wildebeest may be in herds of hundreds or more.
 Others, like the swift cheetah, are more likely to be found alone.
 And then there are the birds, over 300 species!
 Birds in Africa are particularly colorful and easy to spot.
 Even if you’ve never looked at a bird before, with the help of your driver you’ll easily learn to identify twenty to thirty of the most striking and beautiful birds of Africa.
 Experienced birders can expect to see 60 to 100 different species in a single day.
 A special thrill is in store if your safari coincides with the annual wildebeest migration.
 You’ll see thunderous herds of wildebeest and zebra, totaling more than 1 million, stretching across the horizon.
 On their trail follow the predators the big cats, and the scavengers hyenas, jackals and vultures.

-No, not if you stay within the marked boundaries of your lodge or in your minibus.
+No, not if you stay within the marked boundaries of your lodge or in your safari vehicle.
 Your guide and driver know what is, and is not, safe.
 Incidents involving animals are rare in East Africa and are, almost without fail, the result of someone doing what they have been advised not to do.
-Nairobi is a big, bustling city.
-Avoid wearing flashy jewelry, hold onto your purse and camera bag, beware of clever conmen and don’t walk in the city at night.
-Do not wear money belts, since they can easily be cut off from the rear.
-It is always a good idea when you travel to keep a photocopy of your passport in your suitcase and another at home.
+Avoid wearing flashy jewelry and bringing too much cash, and always hold onto your purse and camera bag.
+Beware of clever conmen, some of them pose as police officers, and don’t walk in the city at night nor alone in an empty beach.
+Also, do not wear money belts, since they can easily be cut off from the rear.
+It is always a good idea when you travel to keep a photocopy of your passport in your luggage and another at home.
 It’s a fact that traveling on safari is safer than traveling in most U.S. cities.
 The people are friendly, and the government patrols the game parks – their most treasured resource- for the safety and benefit of all.

 The ” Great Migration ” is the heralded movement of millions of wildebeest and zebras across Tanzania’s Serengeti plains into the Masai Mara game reserve of Kenya, from late June through early October.
 Tanzania’s annual migration occurs March through May and October through November.
 Whether you catch the migration or not, there will always be plenty of animals, more than you could ever imagine.
 And you could take the same safari at the same time every year and always see something different.
 Nothing remains the same, because the animals are constantly on the move in search of fertile grasslands.